-Polish goalkeeper Artur Boruc has had a glittering career across Europe.
+Polish goalkeeper Artur Boruc has enjoyed a glittering career both with club and country.

-The Cherries stopper started his professional career in 1998 for Polish third division side Pogoń Siedlce, his hometown club.
+Boruc started his professional career in 1998 with Polish third division side Pogoń Siedlce, his hometown club.

-The next season Boruc joined Legia Warsaw, one of Poland's most successful ever clubs, initially playing for the reserve team - as well as being loaned out in 2000 for half a season to Dolcan Ząbki.
+The following season, he joined Legia Warsaw, one of Poland's most successful clubs, initially playing for the reserves – as well as being loaned out in 2000 to Dolcan Ząbki.

-His impressive emergence eventually saw him earn the number one jersey before making his full Poland debut in 2004.
+His impressive displays eventually saw him earn the number one jersey before making his full Poland debut in 2004.

-Boruc’s displays caught the eye of a number of Europe’s top clubs, with Celtic signing him initially on loan for a year before the move became permanent.
+Boruc’s exploits caught the eye of a number of Europe’s top clubs, with Celtic signing him initially on loan for a year before the move became permanent.

-A hugely popular player with the Celtic faithful to this day, he spent five years at Celtic Park, making 162 league appearances and winning three championships and the 2006 Scottish Cup with the Hoops.
+A hugely-popular figure with the Celtic faithful, he spent five years at Celtic Park, making 162 league appearances and winning three championships and the 2006 Scottish Cup.

 In 2010, Boruc moved to Serie A with Fiorentina to compete with Sebastian Frey for the number one jersey.